mmeppelink20/final-project-java/README.md

 ## Chapter 2

 in Chapter 2, titled "Data Types and Operators, of **Java CIS-171** we went over a variety of things, the most notable among them are; the Math class, char data type, boolean data type, escape characters, modular division, logical operators, and casting.
 These topics weren't particularly difficult for me to understand as I've previously learned them.

+## Chapter 2

+in chapter 2, titled "Control Statements" of **JAVA CIS-171** we went over several logical operators in Java.
+We went over ifs, elseifs, dates, switches, for loops, while loops, do while loops, nested loops, and many other things.
+I had no difficulty understanding these concepts, as they're all things I already had quite a lot of exposure to.